quasarstream/PHP-FFmpeg-video-streaming/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/LICENSE)

 ## Overview
-This package provides integration with **[PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg)** and packages media content for online streaming such as DASH and HLS.
+This package provides integration with **[PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg)** and package media content for online streaming such as DASH and HLS.
 You can also use **[DRM](https://en.wikipedia.org/wiki/Digital_rights_management)** for HLS packaging.
 There are several options to open a file from clouds and save files to them as well.
 - This package uses FFmpeg, so before you get started, take the time to read the **[FFmpeg documentation](https://ffmpeg.org/ffmpeg-formats.html)**.
 - **[Full Documentation](https://video.aminyazdanpanah.com/)** is available describing all features and components.
 - For using DRM and encryption, I **recommend** trying **[Shaka PHP](https://github.com/aminyazdanpanah/shaka-php)**, which is a great tool for this use case.